A. E. Clouston: Second World War

 On 12 May 1941, he was posted as CO of No. 1422 Flight RAF of the RAE based at RAF Heston.
 There he carried out testing of the Turbinlite concept of an aerial searchlight mounted on a Havoc night fighter, in collaboration with Group Captain William Helmore and with aeronautical engineer L.E.
 Baynes, nicknamed "The Baron", for whom he had great admiration.
 The next experiments involved dropping coils of wire suspended from parachutes, intended to interfere with the operation of intruding aircraft.
 Clouston conducted another trial instigated by Helmore, involving radio control of a full-size motor launch boat from a high-flying aircraft, using a Douglas DB-7 Havoc.
 He was also involved in testing the Leigh Light, an aerial searchlight designed to illuminate submarines and surface vessels, and trialled on a Vickers Wellington.
+He was awarded a Bar to his AFC in January 1942.

 In March 1943, Clouston was promoted to wing commander, and posted to command No. 224 Squadron firstly at RAF Beaulieu, then in April 1943 at RAF St Eval.
 The squadron was mainly involved in anti-submarine operations in the Bay of Biscay, operating B-24 Liberators with airborne radar and depth charges, later supplemented with Leigh lights.
-The Liberators were often attacked by formations of Bf 110s and Junkers Ju 88s, and in October 1943 Clouston was awarded the Distinguished Flying Cross for his actions, followed in April 1944 by the Distinguished Service Order.
+The Liberators were often attacked by formations of Bf 110s and Junkers Ju 88s.
+In October 1943 Clouston was awarded the Distinguished Flying Cross, followed in April 1944 by the Distinguished Service Order.

 In February 1944, he was promoted to group captain, and posted as commanding officer of RAF Langham, that was still under construction.
 Operations there started with No. 455 Squadron and No. 489 Squadron, both flying Beaufighters on anti-shipping missions in the North Sea area.
 In October 1944, the Beaufighter squadrons were replaced by No. 521 Squadron with Lockheed Hudsons and No. 524 Squadron with Wellingtons.